sean-meade/planmyrunAPI/README.md

 This is the base URL when running locally
 BASE_URL = http://localhost:8080/api/route/

+Included is swagger for easier use of each request and can be found at: http://localhost:8080/swagger-ui/index.html

 ##### Get all routes

 Type of HTTP request: `GET`